javipalanca/simfleet/docs/develop.rst

 Helpers
 ~~~~~~~

-To make it easier for the student, the coordinator agent has two helper functions that allow her to recover a list of
+The coordinator agent incorporates two helper functions that allow the agent to recover a list of
 all the taxi agents and passenger agents registered in the system.
 These functions are:

 * :func:`get_taxi_agents`